 Below: The ovoid bulb, 1 to 3 cm in diameter

 Notes: Eloise Butler first planted Wild Hyacinth in the Garden on Oct.
 25, 1914 with bulbs obtained from Logansport Indiana.
 She used the older classification Camassia esculenta and noted the following year on June 3rd, that her bulbs were in bloom.
-They were still in the Garden when Martha Crone made her 1951 census but have not appeared on later lists.
+She planted others in 1928.
+Martha Crone planted them in 1947, listed them on her 1951 census and planted seeds in 1953.
+They have not appeared on later lists.
 As a non-native, they have not been re-planted.

 Wild Hyacinth is not native to Minnesota as we are too far northwest.
 It is a plant of the Mississippi River basin, with southern Wisconsin being a northern point, then east through the Great Lakes states and covering all the states from Pennsylvania south and west to Texas, Oklahoma and Kansas, only Florida excepted.
 It is not found east and north of Pennsylvania.
 In Canada it is only found in the Lake Erie Islands of Ontario where it is considered threatened (pre Ontario Ministry of Natural Resources), as it is in Michigan and North Carolina.
 Pennsylvania and Wisconsin list it as endangered.
 There are six species of Camassia in North America, none found in Minnesota.

 Lore and uses: Wild Hyacinth bulbs are starchy and edible and were used by North American natives.
-However the plant has a similar appearance to the poisonous Death Camas, Zigadenus nuttallii, and it areas where the two overlap (Southern Plains), it would be prudent to let sleeping bulbs lie.
+However the plant has a similar appearance to the poisonous Death Camas, Zigadenus nuttallii, and in areas the two overlap (Southern Plains), it would be prudent to let sleeping bulbs lie.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.